 There may be some unpreserved benefits that can be accessed before retirement and some preserved benefits can be accessed in an emergency.
 The relevant age for the retirement of a person born before 1 July 1960 is 55 years.
 This increases to 60 for those born after 30 June 1964, with transitional ages for those born between those dates.

-However, if a person has been in receipt of a pension, income-support supplement or benefit as defined in section 23 of the Social Security Act 1991 (Cth) (a list can be obtained by telephoning Centrelink on 13 23 00) for a continuous period of 26 weeks and is unable to meet reasonable and immediate family living expenses, and if the fund’s trust deed allows early release, up to $10,000 a year can be released early.
+However, if a person has received an income support payment – such as Newstart, a sickness allowance, or a disability support pension (see www.humanservices.gov.au/customer/enablers/income-support-payment-description; or a list of eligible income support payments can be obtained by telephoning Centrelink on 13 23 00) – for a continuous period of 26 weeks and is unable to meet reasonable and immediate family living expenses, and if the fund’s trust deed allows early release, up to $10,000, less applicable tax, a year can be released early.
 A letter confirming the period and nature of the payment (obtainable by telephoning 13 23 00) must be attached to an application form (obtainable from the trustee of the fund) and forwarded to the trustee of the fund.
 A person who has been on income support payments for 39 weeks after reaching preservation age can also obtain an early release.

 Funds can also be released early for medical treatment, medical transport, modification of a house or car for a disabled person, death, funeral, burial or palliative care expenses, or for mortgage payments to stop a mortgagee from selling the person’s home.
 The application is made to Centrelink (at www.humanservices.gov.au/customer/services/centrelink/early-release-superannuation).